RadeonOpenCompute/ROCm_Documentation/Programming_Guides/hipporting-driver-api.rst

 * Both APIs support events, streams, memory management, memory copy, and error handling.
 * Both APIs deliver similar performance.
-* Driver APIs calls begin with the prefix ``cu`` while Runtime APIs begin with the prefix cuda.
-For example, the Driver API API contains ``cuEventCreate`` while the Runtime API contains ``cudaEventCreate``, with similar functionality.
+* Driver APIs calls begin with the prefix **cu** while Runtime APIs begin with the prefix cuda.
+For example, the Driver API API contains 'cuEventCreate' while the Runtime API contains 'cudaEventCreate', with similar functionality.
 * The Driver API defines a different but largely overlapping error code space than the Runtime API, and uses a different coding convention.
 For example, Driver API defines ``CUDA_ERROR_INVALID_VALUE`` while the Runtime API defines ``cudaErrorInvalidValue``

 The Driver API offers two additional pieces of functionality not provided by the Runtime API: cuModule and cuCtx APIs.